 The Red List categories shown from left to right in the above diagram are as follows

 EW - Extinct in the wild

 CR - Critically Endangered

 The IUCN (International Union for Conservation of Nature) has established a Red List which classifies animals according to their nearness to extinction.
 The Surinam toad is currently classified in the "Least Concern" category of the Red List.
 Some other members of its biological family are not so lucky.

 The Myers' Surinam toad (Pipa myersi) has a similar reproductive method to its Pipa pipa relative.
 It lives in Panama and possibly in Columbia.
 It's threatened by habitat loss due to deforestation and by water pollution.
 It's classified as endangered on the Red List.

 Some people worry that the Surinam toad population could run into trouble in some parts of its range.
-It's collected for the pet trade and is also facing habitat destruction due to logging and the clearance of land for agriculture.
-It may be sensitive to water pollution, too.
+It's collected for the pet trade.
+Wild toads have been discovered in Puerto Rico.
+These animals are believed to be released or escaped pets.
+The toad is facing habitat destruction in its natural habitat due to logging and the clearance of land for agriculture.
+It may also be sensitive to water pollution.
 Overall, however, the population seems to be doing okay at the moment.
 Hopefully it will continue to do well and researchers will be able to learn more about this very interesting animal.

 © 2011 Linda Crampton